finnpedersenkazes/git-commands/README.md

 git add .
-git commit -m 'description of changes' git push origin name-of-new-branch git checkout master
+git commit -m 'description of changes' git push origin name-of-new-branch git checkout main

 > accept pull request on Git Hub

-git pull origin master
+git pull origin main
-git push heroku master (If you are deploying your chages to Heroku)
+git push heroku main (If you are deploying your chages to Heroku)
 ````

 ## More reading